halirutan/SynthSeg/container/README.md

 # Getting started

-The container was build on tensorflow version==2.14 with together with additional requirements as scpeficied in `containers/requirement_container.txt`.
-Once you will need to install another package or its version, modify `containers/requirement_container.txt` and [re-build](https://gitkraken.dev/link/dnNjb2RlOi8vZWFtb2Rpby5naXRsZW5zL2xpbmsvci81ZWJhYjFlNjRlMDI1NmU4ZjVhM2M3ZDJjOWVjYmRjZjQzYmVkNjc5L2YvY29udGFpbmVyL1JFQURNRS5tZD91cmw9Z2l0JTQwZ2l0aHViLmNvbSUzQWhhbGlydXRhbiUyRlN5bnRoU2VnLmdpdCZsaW5lcz03?origin=gitlens) the container.
+The container was built on tensorflow version==2.14 together with additional requirements as specified in `containers/requirement_container.txt`.
+If you need to install another package or its version, modify `containers/requirement_container.txt` and re-build the container.

-To run a container, you could either re-build it from the recipy yourself or, in case of working on RAVEN cluster, copy the working image to you home directory or simply link it via symbolic link.
+To run a container, you could either re-build it from the recipe yourself or, in case of working on RAVEN cluster, copy the working image to your home directory or simply link it via a symbolic link.

+### Build container from the recipe:

-1. To re-build a conntainer from scratch on RAVEN, and assuming you'rein the root directory of the project, run:
+To re-build a container from scratch on RAVEN, and assuming you're in the root directory of the project, run:

 ```shell
 module load apptainer/1.2.2
 apptainer build --fakeroot container/nvidia_tensorflow.sif container/nvidia_tensorflow.def
 ```
+### Access existing image:

-2. If you're working on RAVEN, you could access already created image of a container, which is located in the `/ptmp/nhorlava/projects/SynthSeg/container/nvidia_tensorflow.sif`.
+If you're working on RAVEN, you could access an already created image of a container, which is located in the `/ptmp/nhorlava/projects/SynthSeg/container/nvidia_tensorflow.sif`.
-You could also link it to your working directory via symbolic link:
+You could also link it to your working directory via a symbolic link:

 ```shell
  ln -s /ptmp/nhorlava/projects/SynthSeg/container/nvidia_tensorflow.sif $PWD/container/nvidia_tensorflow_linked.sif